-These two documents serve basically the same function; whether one or the other are use is basically what the customary form is in that area you are doing the sale.
+These two documents serve basically the same function; whether one or the other is used is basically what the customary form is in that area you are doing the sale.

-Both a mortgage document or a deed of trust will provide security for the seller.
-In effect, they place a lien on the property that provides the remedies if a buyer default on their payments.
-The document are filed at the local courthouse to ensure there’s a legal record of the lien, expectation of repayment, and provide the basis for foreclosing if necessary.
+Both a mortgage document and a deed of trust will provide security for the seller.
+In effect, they place a lien on the property that provides the remedies if a buyer defaults on their payments.
+The documents are filed at the local courthouse to ensure there’s a legal record of the lien, and expectation of repayment, and provide the basis for foreclosing if necessary.
 The method of foreclosure is specified (and varies depending on whether a mortgage or deed of trust is used) should the owner need to repossess the property.

 Some Complications With Seller Financing Today